jackodes/jackodes/README.md

 - 👋 Hi, I’m @jack3DX
 - 👀 I’m interested in Data Science and Data Engineering
+- 📚: I have an MBA degree in Data Engineering
-- 📚: I have a bachelor's degree in Electrical Engineering
+- 📚: I have a bachelor's degree (BE) in Electrical and Electronic Engineering
-- 🌱 I’m working as a Data Engineer
+- 🌱 I’m currently working as a Data Engineer